rapidsms/rapidsms/docs/internals/contributing/index.rst

     python setup.py develop

 4. **Setup your project.** Now we can use our new virtual environment with a RapidSMS project to test changes and modifications.
-You can create a a new project (e.g. by :ref:`installing-rapidsms-project-template`).
+You can create a new project (e.g. by :ref:`installing-rapidsms-project-template`).

 5. **Remember to activate your virtualenv.** If you restart or need to return